The Rules and Regulations for the Wavemaker Fellowship Program

 b.an employer registered to conduct business in this State that satisfied state tax filing requirements for the previous tax year.

-14.“Service period” means a twelve (12) month period beginning on the date that an Applicant receives initial notice of award under the Act and these Rules.
+18.“Service period” means a twelve (12) month period beginning on the date that an initial notice of award provided under the Act and these Rules is transmitted to an Applicant.

 A.To be eligible for an Award the following criteria shall be met:

-1.The Applicant shall have graduated from an accredited two (2) year, four (4) year or graduate post-secondary institution of higher learning with an associate’s, bachelor’s, graduate, or post-graduate degree and at which the Applicant incurred Eligible Expenses;
+1.The Applicant shall have graduated from an accredited post-secondary institution of higher learning with an associate’s, bachelor’s, graduate, or post-graduate degree and at which the Applicant incurred Eligible Expenses;

 A.An Applicant seeking an award shall submit an Application to the Corporation on a form published by the Corporation that shall include the following (and any other information the Corporation deems appropriate):